BullFrog13/Nanoleaf-Client/README.md

 # Nanoleaf-Client

 Open source library for communication with your Nanoleaf Aurora.
 This library is available via NuGet package and supports only .NET Core projects.
-Library Covers all basic Nanoleaf API calls.
+Library covers all basic Nanoleaf API calls.
 You can get the info of your device.
+This library is a part of something bigger.
+Yeelight support will arrive by the end of May 2018.

 # Nuget reference